-A Bachelor of Technology degree or its equivalent as well as the requirements stipulated in G24 (1) of the rule book for students.
+A Bachelor of Technology degree or its equivalent as well as the requirements stipulated in G24 (I) of the rule book for students.

-In addition to the minimum requirements outlined above, candidates are selected on the strength of a portfolio, a preliminary research proposal and an interview conducted by a selection panel, dates of which are pre-determined by DUT Journalism.
+In addition to the minimum requirements outlined above, candidates are selected on the strength of a portfolio, a preliminary research proposal and an interview conducted by a selection panel, dates of which are pre-determined by DUT Language Practice.

-LTR4.Doctor's Degree in Technology: Language Practice
+LTR4.Doctor of Philosophy: Language Practice

-A Master of Technology degree or its equivalent as well as the requirements stipulated in G25 (I) of the Rule book for students.
+A Master of Applied Arts or its equivalent as well as the requirements stipulated in G25 (I) of the Rule book for students.